Nialljb/CISO/docs/gearDev.md

 - The config contains all the options used in running the gear including those selected by the user.

 ### run this container interactivly
+If entrypoint has been defined in Dockerfile, this can be overcome interactivly by: docker run -it --entrypoint /bin/bash <image>

  `--rm`  good practice to remove container, rather than it spinning in the background when shut down

  `-v` mount points (access to files/data)